Justyn Knight: Professional

 Knight had made his World Championship debut at the 2017 World Championships in Athletics in London while still a student at Syracuse.
 He made the event final and placed ninth overall in the 5000 m.
 He had said he was "happy but not satisfied" with this finish, and in the future would need to expect more from himself.

 Upon graduation to the professional ranks, Knight signed a sponsorship deal with Reebok's Boston Track Club.
 He won a bronze medal in the 5000 m at 2018 NACAC Championships, but by 2019 was struggling with the transition to the professional scene, as it required him to spend more time away from friends and family.
-This led to a decline in his physical fitness, and upon arriving to compete at the 2019 New Balance Indoor Grand Prix in Boston, he was twenty pounds overweight.
+This led to a decline in his physical fitness, and upon arriving to compete at the 2019 New Balance Indoor Grand Prix in Boston, he was twenty pounds over his typical race weight.
 His time in the men's mile was 4:03.34, his worst-ever result at that distance in a competitive race, which he deemed "a huge turning point" as he resolved never to have such a poor result again.
 He retained his competition bib with notes on his time and placement as motivation.

 Knight considered himself to still be out of top shape when he arrived at the 2019 World Athletics Championships in Doha later that year and finished tenth in the 5000 m.

 Having missed the Olympic standard for the 2016 Summer Olympics by 1.36 seconds in 2016, Knight entered 2020 focused on securing a place at the 2020 Summer Olympics in Tokyo.
 He won the gold medal at the Millrose Games in February in the 3000 m distance.
 The onset of the COVID-19 pandemic resulted in the Games being delayed by a full year, and made training for elite athletics more challenging, as he had to work without teammates from March to October 2020 and could not see his family.

 In 2021, Knight returned to competition at the 2021 Diamond League's Golden Gala in Florence, Italy.
 He finished with a time of 12:51.93, shaving almost twenty seconds off his prior best and running below thirteen minutes in the 5000 m distance for the first time.
 This was the second-fastest time ever recorded for a North American, behind only compatriot Mohammed Ahmed.
 Knight was named to the Canadian Olympic team and finished seventh in the 5000 m event.
 His time of 13:04.38 was an improvement of more than 22 seconds on his prior World Championships appearance.
 Ahmed won the silver medal on the same day.

 Knight withdrew from the 2022 Canadian track and field championships, citing the need to manage an Achilles tendon injury in advance of the 2022 World Athletics Championships.

+In August 2023 Knight joined Nike's Bowerman Track Club.